jquagga/goes-notify/README.md

 This is a small modification to [Drewster727's excellent goes-notify](https://github.com/Drewster727).
 It largely does the same thing, however instead of email/txtmsg it sends notifications with [ntfy.sh](https://www.ntfy.sh).
 This lets you install an app on your phone and get push notifications when an appointment becomes available.
 It was also run through python 2to3 to move to python3.

+**NOTE** There is also an apprise branch which utilizes [apprise](https://github.com/caronc/apprise) to notify any number of services, send text messages, whatever apprise supports.
+It does however add the dependency of apprise (whereas the main branch only needs python-requests both to pull the information from the internet and post to ntfy.sh)

 This app will simply parse json output from the interview scheduler for many of CBP's Trusted Traveler Programs, including Global Entry, NEXUS, SENTRI, US/Mexico FAST, and US/Canada FAST.
 You don't need to provide a login, it will simply check the available dates against your current interview date, then notify you if a better date can be locked in.

 Based on the [ge-cancellation-checker](https://github.com/davidofwatkins/ge-cancellation-checker) that originally utilized phantomjs to login as the user